Close

 Answers by cover designer, Lindy Martin, curtesy of opens in a new windowInside Faceout

-Place holder of - 32PAOLINI: How did you become a book designer?
+Poster Placeholder of - 73PAOLINI: How did you become a book designer?
 Did you go to school to learn these skills, learn on the job with a publisher, or apprentice with someone?
 Are you self taught?

 I have always had a deep love for stories, whether it was reading or writing my own.
 I knew I would love to work in publishing and to be a part of bringing stories to life in the form of key visuals, color, and typography.